 View content that aligns with your interest(s).

-ARM provides processor cores for embedded microcontrollers from 50 cents to application processors to 2.5+ GHz, including any processor-based applications such as household appliances, HVAC systems, smart metering platforms, touch-screen controllers, sensors and motor control.
-ARM Cortex™-A series processors and ARM Cortex™-M series processors are solution-centric tools of this market.
+Processor cores for embedded microcontrollers from ultra low-cost to application processors to 2.5+ GHz chips, including any processor-based applications such as household appliances, HVAC systems, smart metering platforms, touch-screen controllers, sensors, and motor control, including ARM Cortex-A, Cortex-R, and Cortex-M series and Mali processors.

-Connected and untethered devices, including cellular phones and smart devices with utility beyond telephonics, that function via wireless-based devices and/or cellular connectivity.
+Connected and untethered devices — including cellular phones and smart devices with utility beyond telephonics — that function via wireless-based devices and/or cellular connectivity.
 Mobile-specific approaches to multicore design, multimedia and graphics, GPU computing, haptics, networking, security, high speed and wireless interfaces, GUI design and development, operating systems and power management.